About the Mobility, Identity and Transport (MIT) Special Interest Group (SIG)

 NFC technology has valuable applications across the entire spectrum of transport stakeholders, from the airline industry and public mass transit systems, to taxis and limousines.
 NFC offers new cost efficiencies for transport operators and service providers, as well as a streamlined experience for passengers—making travel more convenient at every step of the journey.

-Transport SIG: Recent Developments and Key Progress
+Mobility, Identity and Transport (MIT) Special Interest Group (SIG): Recent Developments and Key Progress

 - Transforming the NFC Public Transport Experience from Vision to Reality — The Necessities of NFC Forum Harmonization Efforts PowerPoint Presentation

 - The NFC Forum Public Transport Solutions April Update that includes information on NFC Forum’s public transport interoperability solutions including: specifications, application and how to procure compliant devices.

 - Joint Position Paper on Interoperability of NFC Mobile Devices

 - Joint Statement from GSMA, NFC Forum and Smart Ticketing Alliance

 - How NFC delivers RF interoperability with PT infrastructures flyer

 Contact Cord Bartels, Mobility, Identity and Transport (MIT) Special Interest Group (SIG) Co-Chair with questions.

 To get the latest Mobility, Identity and Transport (MIT) Special Interest Group (SIG) news and developments in your inbox, click the button below.

 Significant progress has been made towards the broad introduction of NFC-enabled PT services.
 For the latest update on Mobility, Identity and Transport (MIT) Special Interest Group (SIG) progress and to learn how to get ready for mobile PT services, download the How NFC Delivers RF Interoperability with PT Infrastructures flyer.